codepress/admin-columns/readme.txt

 7. Settings page showing the different displaying types for custom field.

 == Changelog ==

+= 1.5 =
+* added settings import/export
+* extensive refactoring of the code

 = 1.4.6.5 =
 * added support for custom fields for Media